ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 Uploading to private PyPI using GitHub actions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following code allows to publish any Python :ref:`Artifacts` contained in the ``dist/`` directory to the private PyPI.
+The following code allows you to publish any Python :ref:`Artifacts` contained in the ``dist/`` directory to the private PyPI.
 It is expected to be included when :ref:`Using GitHub actions`: